Cartan subrings in soluble ranked Lie rings: Introduction

-Although our proofs are mostly inspired by those of Frécon, we would like to point out that we start from a definition of abnormality that is completely different from his, because the inner automorphisms used in the definition above, are meaningless in our context.
-Instead, we adopt the definition of abnormality provided by \cite{stitz} (see Definition \ref{definition of abnormality}).
-The difficulties encountered in adapting to this definition are numerous.
-First, it must be said that, in positive characteristic, the conjugacy of Cartan subrings is only obtained under a very strong assumption (Proposition \ref{conjugacy of minimal abnormal}).
-Furthermore, the nilpotency of the derived subring is not guaranteed as in the case for groups.
+In \cite{Bar}, Barnes also proved that Cartan subalgebras are minimal Engel subalgebras (see \cite[Theorem 1]{Bar}).
+Through Theorem \ref{main theorem}, we aim to establish a similar result.
+To achieve this, Fact \ref{Frattini argument} plays a very important role in obtaining the nilpotency of the Frattini ideal, which is essential for the treatment of Engel subrings.

+Now let us say a few words about the assumptions.
+The main assumption in this article, is certainly the nilpotency of the derived subring of a soluble ranked Lie ring.
+This assumption, assumed early in the paper (Proposition \ref{Cartan in 2-solvalble}), conditions a large part of this article.
+Indeed, the nilpotency of the derived subring is not guaranteed as in the case for groups.
 In \cite{DT2}, it is obtained under an assumption on the characteristic (Fact \ref{g' is nilpotent}).
 This fact will be used in the last part of this work, from Lemma \ref{Fitting is the set of ad-nilpotent} to the end.
-We prefer to assume from the beginning that the derived subring is nilpotent.
-This assumption, as we will see, is very important in this study.

-We want to emphasize that our work has no connection with the study around the Cherlin-Zilber Conjecture, which states that an infinite simple group of finite Morley rank is algebraic over an algebraically closed field.
-However, it should contribute to answering the logged version:
+We want to emphasize that our work has no connection with the study of the Cherlin-Zilber Conjecture, which states that an infinite simple group of finite Morley rank is algebraic over an algebraically closed field.
+However, it should contribute to answering the "logged" version:

 \begin{conjec}\cite{DT1} Let $\gk$ be an infinite simple Lie ring of finite Morley rank.
 Suppose the characteristic is sufficiently large.
 Then $\gk$ is a simple Lie algebra over an algebraically closed field. \end{conjec}